spryker-sdk/spryk-gui/README.md

 # SprykGui Module

-GUI for the spryker-sdk/spryk tool.
-The spryker-sdk/spryk tool can be used standalone, for optimized usage in Spryker this Module offers a GUI.
+GUI for [Spryk](https://github.com/spryker-sdk/spryk/) tool.
+The Spryk tool can be used standalone, for optimized usage in Spryker this module offers a GUI in Zed.

 ## Installation